 Data security is one of the major concerns of chatbot technologies.
 Security threats and system vulnerabilities are weaknesses that are often exploited by malicious users.
 Storage of user data and past communication, that is highly valuable for training and development of chatbots, can also give rise to security threats.[84]
 Chatbots operating on third-party networks may be subject to various security issues if owners of the third-party applications have policies regarding user data that differ from those of the chatbot.[84]
 Security threats can be reduced or prevented by incorporating protective mechanisms.
 User authentication, chat End-to-end encryption, and self-destructing messages are some effective solutions to resist potential security threats.[84]

-Prompt engineering, the task of designing and refining prompts (inputs) leading to desired AI-generated responses has gained significant demand and popularity in recent years, with the advent of sophisticated models, notably OpenAI's GPT series.
+Prompt engineering, the task of designing and refining prompts (inputs) leading to desired AI-generated responses has quickly gained significant demand with the advent of large language models,[91] although the viability of this job is questioned due to new techniques for automating prompt engineering.[92]